What is 3D printing?

 Objects must not exceed 8.8 inches across, 8.8 inches deep x 12 inches tall.
 Printing time for an object should not exceed 6 hours.
 Please be aware that we may ask to print your model at a scale smaller than your original design.
 We do this with the goal of ensuring the best success of your print.
 With some ingenuity, though, you can print larger objects simply by separating your model into smaller and easier to print pieces.
 So keep that in mind as you prepare your file for printing.

 How many objects can I print?

 There is no limit to the number of objects a student can print during their time at Dominican since the service is free.
 We do however limit the number of files a student can send at one time to 7.
 If you need more than 7 different files printed at one time, email us or stop by the Media Center and arrangements can be made.

 What can or cannot be printed?

-Printed objects should be for class use or as part of a Dominican University-sponsored event.
+Printed objects should mostly be printed for class use or as part of a Dominican University-sponsored event.
+Although most print requests are accepted.
 Library staff retains the right to refuse any print request for any reason.